 - 4. In a medium bowl, stir together the cream cheese and butter until smooth and thoroughly combined.
 Add the sugar, jam, and egg and mix well.
 Stir in the flour and vanilla.
 The mixture will be very liquidy.

 - 5. Gently pour the cheesecake mixture onto the chocolate batter in the pan.
-Drag a butter knife through the batter to swirl the cream cheese mixture into the chocolate mixture.
+Drag a regular table knife through the batter to gently swirl the cream cheese mixture into the chocolate mixture.
 Press the fresh raspberries into the swirls of cream cheese mixture.
-(Trust us when we say that you want a raspberry in each bite if you can afford to strew that many so casually atop the cheesecake layer.)
+(Trust us when we say that your experience will be superlative when you ensure there’s a raspberry in each bite, provided you can afford to strew so many raspberries.
+Although trust us, it’s worth it.)

 - 6. Bake until a toothpick or knife inserted in the center of the pan comes out with only a few moist crumbs clinging to it, 35 to 43 minutes.
 Let it cool completely in the pan.
 Using the parchment paper as handles, lift the entire chunk out of the pan and slice it into 9 to 16 portions, depending on just how big your craving.
 The brownies will keep, wrapped individually and stored in the refrigerator, for up to 4 days.